bc-discord/bc-discord.github.io/pages/balisong/maintenance/stop_system/stop_system.md

 There are some pinless designs that replace the contact point on the handles with a replacable part.
 By construction, it is still pinless as the part is not a pin, but it detracts from the hardware-less essence of a pinless design, as an intermediate part exists now, a proprietary part even harder to replace than a simple metal pin.

-{% include image_strip.html urls="fioreknives_pinless_open.jpg, fioreknives_pinless_closed.jpg" description="Example of a pinless system on titanium + zirconium damascus handles with a titanium replacable part by [Fiore Knives](https://www.instagram.com/fioreknives/p/CW6Mom-sdQI/?img_index=2)." %}
+{% include image_strip.html urls="fioreknives_pinless_open.jpg, fioreknives_pinless_closed.jpg" description="Example of a pinless system on titanium + zirconium damascus handles with a titanium replacable part by Fiore Knives." credits="Fiore Knives, https://www.instagram.com/fioreknives/p/CW6Mom-sdQI/" %}

+---

+{% include credits_page.html %}